ADD-SP/ngx_waf/rust/README.md

   range checked, like in the C implementation whose check (`score < 0.0 && score > 1.0`) can never be true.
-* The captcha provider is reached with a small non blocking client of the module itself (connect, send the POST, read until the provider closes); a provider that cannot be reached counts as a failed attempt ("bad"/429), the C implementation leaked its `success` flag and let the visitor through.
+* The captcha provider is reached with a small non blocking client of the module itself (connect, send the POST, read until the provider closes), the framing of an answer that uses `Transfer-Encoding: chunked` is removed like curl did it for the C implementation; an answer the client cannot read (a malformed framing included) and a provider that cannot be reached count as a failed attempt ("bad"/429), the C implementation leaked its `success` flag and let the visitor through.
 * The provider host name is resolved while the configuration is read when the system resolver can do it, and per request with the `resolver` of the enclosing context otherwise (a `resolver` is therefore needed when the host